zetc0de/API-Citrakara/README.md

 Citrakara Backend

-Gems :
+Gems used:
-knock
-JWT
+Auth is using knock, JWT
-CarrierWave
-Cloudinary
+Upload Image is usingCarrierWave, Cloudinary

 USER